flyingmachine/brave-clojure-web/content/java.md

 java -jar clojure-1.6.0.jar
 ```

 You should see that most soothing of sights, the Clojure REPL.
-So, how
+How did
-did it actually start up?
-Let's have a look at `META-INF/MANIFEST.MF`
+it actually start up?
+Let's have a look at `META-INF/MANIFEST.MF` in
-in the jar file:
+the jar file:

 ```
 Manifest-Version: 1.0